 - Helping people to support legacies and to remember us in their will

 To introduce the new approach members need to approve it by voting at an Extraordinary General Meeting on 23 March 2017 at Ridgmount St, London.
-Members who can’t attend will also be able to vote electronically, by proxy.
+The voting is conducted as per the Companies Act 2006 which states that votes are counted by hands in the room, but as all members have a right to vote; hence members who can’t attend will also be able to vote electronically, by proxy.

 Introducing the new model is dependent on current CILIP members approving it by a member vote.
 All eligible members are encouraged to take part.
 In order for the new model to be adopted, there needs to be a majority vote of over 50% in favour.